HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

     HCL Digital Experience 9.5 uses the Open Liberty trace facilities to create trace information.

-    If you need detailed trace output of Content Composer or Digital Asset Management to troubleshoot a problem, follow these steps in the succeeding sections.
+    If you need detailed trace output of Content Composer or DAM to troubleshoot a problem, follow the steps in the succeeding sections.

 !!!note